argoproj/argo-cd/docs/user-guide/commands/argocd_admin_initial-password.md

       --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --kubeconfig string              Path to a kube config.
-Only required if out-of-cluster -n, --namespace string               If present, the namespace scope for this CLI request -o, --out string                     Output to the specified file instead of stdout (default "-") --password string                Password for basic authentication to the API server --proxy-url string               If provided, this URL will be used to connect via proxy --request-timeout string         The length of time to wait before giving up on a single server request.
+Only required if out-of-cluster -n, --namespace string               If present, the namespace scope for this CLI request --password string                Password for basic authentication to the API server --proxy-url string               If provided, this URL will be used to connect via proxy --request-timeout string         The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")